TheCandidStartup/TheCandidStartup.github.io/_drafts/spreadsheet-insert-delete.md

 ## Inverting a Transform

 Earlier on, I said that inverting a transform is just a matter of swapping inserts and deletes.
-That was an over simplification.
+That was a slight over simplification.
 A transform goes from coordinate space A to coordinate space B and is defined in terms of coordinate space A. That means the inverse transform goes from coordinate space B to coordinate space A and needs to be defined in terms of coordinate space B.

 Let's go back to our simple example.
 We have an insert row transform which inserts rows before row 2, 3 and 4.
 The inverse of that transform is a delete row transform which deletes rows starting from row 2, 5 and 9.